Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/extend_private_network_accross_regions/guide.en-gb.md

 ---
-title: Extending a Private OVHcloud Network Across Public Cloud Regions
+title: How to extend a private OVHcloud network across Public Cloud regions
-excerpt: Learn how to configure a multi-region OVHcloud private network, manage VLANs and IP pools to prevent conflicts, and integrate with other OVHcloud products.
+excerpt: Learn how to configure a multi-region OVHcloud private network, manage VLANs and IP pools to prevent conflicts, and integrate with other OVHcloud products
-updated: 2025-12-02
+updated: 2025-12-29
 ---

 ## Objective